 Both of these pastries make a fantastic addition to a brunch spread with some fresh fruit and coffee.
 For me it was a great way to start a Sunday and keep the weekend vibe going.

-Recipe inspired by GoodFood
+Recipe adapted and inspired by GoodFood

 Recipe: (Makes roughly 12-4)